Meeting of Code Administration Managers and Practitioners for 2025

 4. Provide sufficient information on drug risk management plans (RMPs).

-In addition, some explanations were given on Q&A (Part 4).
+In addition, some Explanations were given on the Q&A (Part 4).
 Finally, the participants were asked to understand the "Appropriate Advertising Standards," "Guidelines for Sales Information Provision Activities," and "Surcharge System," and to continue to conduct appropriate sales information provision activities.
 He then concluded his presentation by answering questions that had been submitted in advance.

-Mr. Yoshiyuki Ishida, Executive Director, Pharmaceutical Manufacturers Association of Japan
+Mr. Yoshiyuki Ishida, Executive Director, JPMA

 He concluded his speech by saying, "In order to ensure a compliance system, the three elements of "organizational culture," "internal systems," and "individual skills of employees" must be in place without any deficiencies.
 He concluded the meeting by expressing his expectations for further promotion of compliance to code administrators and practitioners.